Middle East and North Africa

 After so many years of conflict, instability in the MENA is enduring.
 The rise and fall of ISIS in particular laid bare a thorny tangle of tribal and ethnic relationships that are not easily discernible on national political maps and raised new questions about what role the United States can and should play in the Middle East.
 The terrorist attacks perpetrated by Hamas against Israel in October 2023 and the subsequent Israeli response have also complicated American calculations, forcing the United States to consider whether it must maintain a more significant presence in the region than anticipated in order to protect allies and prevent further escalation.

 Further complexifying the geopolitical balance in the MENA region are Russia and Turkey.
-As Russia maintains its alliance with the Assad regime in Syria and expands its relationship with Iran, Turkey grows increasingly bold in skirmishes with Kurdish militants in Syria and Iraq and strengthens its ‘one nation, two states’ relationship with Azerbaijan—an Iranian adversary.
+The fall of the Assad regime in Syria greatly weakened Russia’s position in the MENA while strengthening Turkey’s.
+The country has been emboldened in its fight against Kurdish militias in the region and may also win influence dominance with the new Syrian regime.
+Meanwhile, Russia maintains its close relationship with Iran, while Turkey strengthens its ‘one nation, two states’ relationship with Azerbaijan—an Iranian adversary.
 Despite a mutual autocratic understanding between Turkey’s Erdoğan and Russia’s Putin, the two countries’ long-term strategic goals continue to diverge from one another.

 A final and increasingly active player in the MENA is China.
 Aside from the rapprochement the CCP negotiated between Iran and Saudi Arabia, China is also increasingly active in securing partnerships and investments across the Arabian Peninsula.
 As the world’s largest importer of oil, China recognizes the importance of maintaining stable relations with the oil-rich nations of the region and free access of tankers bound for Chinese ports out of the Strait of Hormuz.